Margaret Hardenbroeck: Career

-British seizure

 Margaret Hardenbroek's marriage to her second husband, Frederick Philipse, was conducted under Dutch law that permitted women to maintain their legal identity and do business in their own name, called usus.
 In addition, she signed a prenuptial agreement with him ensuring that her daughter would inherit all her former husband's wealth, as well as all or part of his and theirs together.
 Margaret Hardenbroek owned house lots in Manhattan and Bergen, and several ships including the New Netherland Indian, Beaver, Pearl, and Morning Star.

-In 1664, the British seized control of New Amsterdam and under the new laws of the British many of her rights were taken away.
+In 1664, the English occupied New Amsterdam and under the new administration's laws many of her former rights no longer applied.
 Though an accomplished businesswoman and merchant, as a woman she was no longer considered legally independent.
 She was unable to purchase goods under her own authority or act as legal agent.
 In addition, all the profits that had been made by her thriving businesses were now legally her husband's.

-Hardenbroeck continued to run the businesses, and with her wealth her husband was able to expand his holdings and become one of the wealthiest men in New York.
+Despite this, Hardenbroeck continued to run the businesses, and with her wealth her husband was able to expand his holdings and become one of the wealthiest men in New York.

 Together, the couple purchased many properties, and expanded their transatlantic trading ventures.
 From her first marriage, Margaret owned several ships, one of them the King Charles.
 She made several voyages between Europe and America on these as supercargo responsible for all the purchases and sales of goods.
 Among the Philipses' top cargoes were slaves, being regarded among the biggest slaver traders in the northern Colonies, who also used slave labor extensively in their businesses and operation of their 52,000 acre Manor.

-In 1698, though long a member of the governor's Executive Council, the British governor, Lord Bellomont, banned Frederick Philipse from government office for conducting a slave trade into New York.
+In 1698, though long a member of the governor's Executive Council, the English governor, Lord Bellomont, banned Frederick Philipse from government office for transporting slaves into New York.